m-mehedi/laravel9/Notes.md

 Laravel comes with:
 > database/factories/UserFactory.php

-We can crate new factory by:
+We can create new factory by:
 `php artisan make:factory UserFactory --class=User`

 Factory Example: